ROLES | REQUIREMENTS | PROCEDURES FOR TEACHERS

 Recital songs/pieces should be challenging and carefully considered before selection.
 The selections must be age-appropriate and non-political, and teachers must filter the content and language.

-Non-piano students must be accompanied by a teacher or backing track with clear counts to the entrance of the song.
+Non-piano students must be accompanied by a teacher or backing track with precise counts to the song’s entrance.
 If the student is working on a melody, the backing track should provide harmony/rhythm.
 The backing track should provide the melody if the student is working on chords.

 Teach/review proper recital etiquette in class.